Reading

 Amazon

 Determined to avoid sleep, the babies head out on a grand adventure.
 Can they manage to keep their eyes open?
-Preschoolers will love their funny antics.
+Encourage preschoolers to notice the illustrations as they enjoy the babies’ funny antics.

 Amazon

-Sophie Blackall’s illustrations are unmatched.
-Unleash preschoolers’ imaginations as they consider what they’d do if they were horses.
+One of the most beautiful books for preschool; Sophie Blackall’s illustrations are unmatched.
+Unleash kids’ imaginations as they consider what they’d do if they were horses.

 Amazon